Guidance documents and resources

 Codes of Conduct

 We have produced some templates for codes of conduct which can be adopted by clubs or adapted as necessary to meet their needs.
 The codes of conduct cover athletes, coaches, officials, parents, clubs and sports therapists.
-All codes of conducts for Athletics clubs; coaches; officials; athletes; parents/carers; team managers; contractors and track managers; medical support; and welfare officer details can be found on accredited club templates page, in Template 1, click here to view.
+All codes of conducts for Athletics clubs; coaches; officials; athletes; parents/carers; team managers; contractors and track managers; medical support; and club welfare officer details can be found on the Club Matters website.

 There is a template anti-bullying policy which clubs can adapt and adopt for their own use as necessary.
 The policy is produced by Kidscape.